 - Features.
 The padKONTROL has a lot more.

 - Homey.
 There’s something special about the padKONTROL.
 It makes me a bit nostalgic, and just really fits in well in my studio.
 It has a very comforting quality about it, and makes you feel at ease. 🙂

-In 2007, the price tag of the KORG padKONTROL was $199.
+In 2007, the price tag of the KORG padKONTROL was up there.
 It has come down a little since then, but there is still such a demand for it that the price really hasn’t changed all that much.
 It’s such a great piece of equipment.
 For me, it’s the cream of the crop as far as simple and easy to use starter pads.
 It really is worth every penny and more, and will last you for a long time so long as you take care of it.

 Well that’s about it for today my friend!
 I hope you enjoyed this article on cheap midi keyboard drum pads!
 If you have any questions or comments, please leave them below or Contact me!!
 I look forward to hearing from you..